MEET OUR TEAM

 Mike Gutmacher, Residential Counselor

-Born in Phoenix during last ice age, Mike attended Alhambra High School.
-Mike was active in Boy Scouts and at his church.
-He attended Colorado Outward Bound after High School graduation.
-Mike received an AA degree at Glendale Community College and attended U of A and graduated with a BA.
-Enjoy traveling, music, reading.
+Born in Phoenix “during last ice age” he jokes.
+Mike attended Alhambra High School and was active in Boy Scouts and at his church before attending Colorado Outward Bound after high school graduation.
+Mike received an AA degree at Glendale Community College and attended U of A graduating with a BA.
+He enjoys traveling, music, reading, cinema and art museums are his favorite hangout!
+Most of all, he loves sharing all these artistic passions with BHGH Scholars!
+He has a place in Payson where he is most happy and will be retiring there soon.
+He has worked at BHGH since 2017 and it has been an amazing experience!

 Brianda Bermudez, Residential Counselor

-Brianda is a young, aspiring professional who graduated from Arizona State University with a bachelor’s degree in Criminal Justice and Criminology and a minor in Sociology.
+Brianda is a young professional who graduated from Arizona State University with a bachelor’s degree in Criminal Justice and Criminology and a minor in Sociology.
 She has been a lifelong resident of the Grand Canyon state and as such has grown to love hiking and site seeing.
 Brianda began her journey with BHGH as a scholar back in 2010.
-Through her firsthand experience she has learned the value and importance of the BHGH mission.
+Through her firsthand experience, she has learned the value and importance of the BHGH mission.

 Now, as a Residential Counselor for the Girls House, Bri can witness other scholars start their journey with the program while understanding the unique experience of being a scholar.
 She is currently preparing for her LSAT, and enjoys spending her free time with friends, family, and her dog Ruby.